hqjs/hq/README.md

 # Is it good for production?

+Yes, you can definitely use `hq build` command to make a production ready build with all necessary optimisations created for you by `hq`.

-You can use `hq` as a production server for internal projects such as admin panels and dashboards.
+Alternatively, you can use `hq` as a production server for internal projects such as admin panels and dashboards.
 It will work perfectly with all modern browsers.
 To activate production mode set `NODE_ENV` to production before running `hq`
 ```sh
 NODE_ENV=production hq
 ```